 DevOps Implementation Roadmap

 Introducing effective DevOps implementation into your organization can't be done overnight.
-It takes planning, training, and testing to help your team understand and apply DevOps best practices.
-The following roadmap may help you introduce DevOps concepts in your workplace.
+Planning, training, and testing are necessary to help your team understand and apply DevOps best practices.

-Overcoming Common Challenges in DevOps Adoption
+Overcoming Common Challenges In DevOps Adoption

 Change doesn't always come easily.
 Consider the following when introducing your team to DevOps practices.